-- From an optimisation time perspective your time is 33X as effective working on your top 20% of keywords as it is working on your long tail keywords that contain 4+ words.
-Keywords that are over 4 words in length only account for 2.4% of your total number of conversions on the accounts that we analysed, so from an optimisation time perspective it makes more sense to spend your time working on the 10-20% of keywords that generate 80-90% of all of your conversions.
-For example if you increase your Quality Score from 5 to 7 on your keywords that are 4+ words in length this would reduce the CPC by 26% for these keywords according to studied by Wordstream.
-Overall resulting in a 0.62% decrease in CPC overall in the account.
-However if you increased spent the same time increase the Quality Score from 5-7 for your top performing keywords then you would get a 20.80% decrease in CPC for the account overall.
+- From an optimisation time perspective, your time is spent 33x more effectively by working on your top 20% of keywords as it is working on your long tail keywords that contain 4+ words.
+Keywords that are over 4 words in length only account for 2.4% of the total number of conversions on the accounts that we analysed, so from an optimisation time perspective it makes more sense to spend your time working on the 10-20% of keywords that generate 80-90% of all of your conversions.
+For example, if you increase your Quality Score from 5 to 7 on your keywords that are 4+ words in length this would reduce the CPC by 26% for these keywords (according to a study by Wordstream).
+Overall this would result in a 0.62% decrease in CPC in the account.
+But, if you spent the same time increasing the Quality Score from 5-7 for your top performing keywords then you would get a 21% decrease in CPC for the account overall.
 Which would you choose?

 - 90%+ of all impressions are generated by search terms that are 4 or less words long, so the long tail only represents 10% of all paid search traffic, not the 70%+ that most search marketers believe.
 It would be virtually impossible to double your profit by making all of your keywords long tail as you would loose 90% of your impressions and over 80% of your conversions.

-- For keywords that contain 5 or more words you would need 200 keywords on average to generate 1 click per month. which I think you will agree is going to provide very difficult to mange for only a small uplift in performance.
+- For keywords that contain 5 or more words you would need 200 keywords on average to generate 1 click per month.
+I think you will agree that would prove very difficult to mange for only a small uplift in performance.

-Argument 1: Your time is 33x more effective working on the top 20% of keywords than your long tail keywords.
+Argument 1: Your time is spent 33x more effectively working on the top 20% of keywords than your long tail keywords.

-Here is the data from the study that PPC Hero conducted that showed the performance of keywords based on the number of keywords that it contained.
+Here is the data from the study that PPC Hero conducted that showed the performance of keywords based on the length of keyword.